yayra/A-B-Testing/README.md

 | Treatment Group 2  | 5% off discount coupon (up to 70,000 UZS)| 150                |

 ### 2. Test Period
-<p align="justify"> The A/B test was conducted from *June 5 to June 18, 2024*, with both types of discount coupons being distributed on June 12, 2024.
-The timeline is as follows:</p>
+<p align="justify"> The A/B test was conducted from <b>June 5 to June 18, 2024</b>, with both types of discount coupons being distributed on June 12, 2024.</p>
+The timeline is as follows:

 - June 5–11, 2024: Pre-treatment period
 - June 12, 2024: Treatment date (coupon distribution)
-- June 12–18, 2024: Post-treatment period
+- June 12–18, 2024: Post-treatment period.

 ### 3. Hypothesis testing
 *Fixed amount discount* coupon (50,000 UZS) will result in a higher order conversion rate compared to the *5% off discount* coupon.